-Behavior Intervention Specialist K-12 • Employees will serve no more than 15 schools and assignments shall not cross levels (i.e.: elementary and secondary) Education Specialist K-12 • Staffing levels will be evaluated annually.

-Special Self-Contained Up to twelve (12) students based on student needs Education Preschool Two (2) Instructional Assistants at six (6) hours each fou (4) days a week. • If the student enrollment increases to greater than twelve (12) students, the District will review the program and redistribute students, add IA time or create a new classroom.
-Student need and facility size shall be a limiting factor when adding IA time.
+Behavior Intervention Specialist K-12 Employees will serve no more than 15 schools and assignments shall not cross levels (i.e.: elementary and secondary) Education Specialist K-12 Staffing levels will be evaluated annually.
+Special Education Preschool Self-Contained Up to twelve (12) students based on student needs Two (2) Paraeducators at six (6) hours each four (4) days a week.
 ECEAP Max. of eighteen (18) students per session with maximum of six (6) students with IEPs.
-IAs that are assigned only to ECEAP for two (2) sessions are six and one half (6.5) hours.
-IAs assigned to ECEAP for one (1) session and Preschool for one (1) session are six and one quarter (6.25) hours.
-If the student enrollment increases to greater than six (6 students with IEPs, the District will review the program and redistribute students, add IA time or create a new classroom.
-Student need and facility size shall be a limiting factor when adding IA time.
-Headstart/CAPE • In addition to the Headstart/CAPE students, there will be a maximum of six (6) students with IEPs.
-In addition to Headstart/CAPE provided staff, the District will provide one (1) IA at six and one-half (6.5) hours two (2) days a week to support students with IEPs.
-If the student enrollment increases to greater than six (6 students with IEPs, the District will review the program and redistribute students, add IA time or create a new classroom.
-Student need and facility size shall be a limiting factor when adding IA time.
-Elementary Resource Room .5 FTE = a maximum of sixteen (16) IEPs and three (3 hours IA time per day. • 1.0 FTE = from seventeen (17) to thirty-two (32) IEPs and six and one half (6.5) hours IA time per day.
+Paraeducators that are assigned only to ECEAP for two (2) sessions are six and one half (6.5) hours.
+Paraeducators assigned to ECEAP for one (1) session and Preschool for one (1) session are six and one quarter (6.25) hours.
+Headstart/CAPE In addition to the Headstart/CAPE students, there will be a maximum of six (6) students with IEPs.
+In addition to Headstart/CAPE provided staff, the District will provide one (1) paraeducator at six and one-half (6.5) hours two (2) days a week to support students with IEPs.
+Elementary Resource Room .5 FTE = a maximum of sixteen (16) IEPs and three (3) hours paraeducator time per day.
+1.0 FTE = from seventeen (17) to thirty-two (32) IEPs and six and one half (6.5) hours paraeducator time per day.
+Self-Contained If the student caseload increases to greater than thirty-two (32) students with IEPs, the District will review the program and add additional certificated FTE. (mild to moderate needs) Classrooms of up to ten (10) students will be staffed with 1.0 FTE and two (2) six and one half hour (6.5) paraeducators.
+Self-Contained (ABLE) Classrooms of up to eight (8) students will be staffed with 1.0 FTE and three (3) six and one half hour (6.5) Para- educators.